joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 number of past outputs.
 The statistical memory “depth” is the number of symbols for which that state induces a significant interrelationship.

+If the impact of past outputs is significant in future outputs, then any histogram is possible while simultaneously having vanishingly small entropy levels.
+Similarly, the SP 800-90B entropy estimators are often capable of producing meaningful min entropy bounds for single reasonably stable distributions, but they are likely to (sometimes dramatically) overestimate the available min entropy when they are provided data from a progression of distinct distributions, even when these sub-distributions are sampled in a completely deterministic fashion.

+This approach attempts to address these assessment challenges.
 The approach here has essentially four steps.
 1. Use the `analyze_memsize.sh` script to generate (non-decimated) data samples for a wide variety of memory sizes.